srosenthal/nagbot/README.md

 Next, apply the newly created 'prod' image's tag to the NagBot Job in the build infra cluster.
 To do this, check out the [devops](https://github.com/seeq12/devops) repo, create a new branch, then update the docker tag in `devops/devops/build-infra-cluster/nagbot/jobs.yaml`.
-After connecting to the build infra cluster by following instructions in [How to Access the Build Infra Cluster](https://seeq.atlassian. net/wiki/spaces/SQ/pages/2317386552/How+to+Access+the+Dev-Infra+Cluster), apply the changes using:
+After connecting to the build infra cluster by following instructions [How to Access the Build Infra Cluster](https://seeq.atlassian.net/wiki/spaces/SQ/pages/2317386552/How+to+Access+the+Dev-Infra+Cluster), apply the updated version to the cluster using:
 ```sh
 kubectl apply -f devops/devops/build-infra-cluster/nagbot/jobs.yaml
 ```
-Finally, create a PR with the updated version.
+Finally, create a PR with the updated jfrog version in the devops repo.